clanehin/squishy-metrics/src/squishy-capture/README.md

-Legion Capture
+Squishy Capture
 --------------

-Legion-capture is a library and executable that captures statistical data from external sources.
+squishy-capture is a library and executable that captures statistical data from external sources.
 This package contains both the client and server components.

-	capture = require('legion-capture');
+	capture = require('squishy-capture');

 Reference
 ---------